BH-Poon/Candidate-Sample/Data Analyst/README.md

 The following are the files used for the exercise:

+1. *exercise_main.py* - This is the main driver for running SQL queries from selected SQL files.
-1. *exercise_util.py* - This module contains functions for connecting to a database, creating the sample database, disconnecting from the database, and writing query output to an Excel sheet.
+2. *exercise_util.py* - This module contains functions for connecting to a database, creating the sample database, disconnecting from the database, and writing query output to an Excel sheet.
 Sample database created for the exercise will be named *exercise_db.db*.
 Source CSV files will be stored in directly ~/source.
-2. *exercise_util_qc.py* - This module contains the controller and functions for quality control and validation on columns.
+3. *exercise_util_qc.py* - This module contains the controller and functions for quality control and validation on columns.
-3. *exercise_database.db* - SQLite database file generated with all CSV files from `sqlalchemy`.
+4. *exercise_database.db* - SQLite database file generated with all CSV files from `sqlalchemy`.
-4. *exercise_results.xlsx* - This file contains the output of indvidual exercises written in sheets within the workbook.
+5. *exercise_results.xlsx* - This file contains the output of indvidual exercises written in sheets within the workbook.
 If a sheet exists, the sheet will be written over.
-5. *q2_close_ended.py* - This file contains the Python script and SQL query for answering question.
+6. *q2_close_ended.sql* - This file SQL query for answering question and JSON-style parameters embedded into the top comment block.
-6. *img_q2_close_ended.png* - Simple bar chart for visualizing results from above.
+7. *img_q2_close_ended.sql.png* - Simple bar chart for visualizing results from above.
-7. *q3_close_ended.py* - This file contains the Python script and SQL query for answering question.
+8. *q2_open_ended.sql* - This file SQL query for answering question and JSON-style parameters embedded into the top comment block.
-8. *img_q3_close_ended.png* - Simple bar chart for visualizing results from above.
+9. *img_q2_open_ended.sql.png* - Simple bar chart for visualizing results from above.
+10. *q3_close_ended.sql* - This file SQL query for answering question and JSON-style parameters embedded into the top comment block.
+11. *img_q3_close_ended.sql.png* - Simple pie chart for visualizing results from above.
-9. *exercise_3_email.md* - Sample email to product or business leader written with markdown to try to capture what it may be like on Outlook or Slack.
+12. *exercise_3_email.md* - Sample email to product or business leader written with markdown to try to capture what it may be like on Outlook or Slack.

 ### EXPLORING THE DATA ###